Test Your Knowledge

 Unfortunately, due to the high volume of applications received, processed, and reviewed, Buckle Up for Life is unable to provide individualized feedback to applying organizations.
 Please keep in mind that Buckle Up for Life partnerships are highly competitive; even strong applications may not be funded.

-When will grant funds be disbursed?
+For Community Grants, when will funds be disbursed?

-Funds are provided, in full, at the beginning of each grant year–after successful execution of sub-award contracts.
+Community Grant funds are provided, in full, at the beginning of each grant year–after successful execution of sub-award contracts.

 Will Buckle Up for Life ship car seats to Community Grant partners?